The Blacklist season 9: Overview

-The ninth season explores the reunion of Raymond Reddington (James Spader) and the members of his disbanded Task Force two years after Reddington's failed attempt to hand his empire over to Elizabeth Keen (Megan Boone) and the murder of the latter.
-During that time, many changes related to Reddington's Task Force and his criminal empire have happened; Donald Ressler (Diego Klattenhoff) retired from FBI and got addicted to oxycodone while resided in New York suburb, Aram Mojtabai (Amir Arison) developed his security software and ran his own business, Dembe Zuma (Hisham Tawfiq) was assigned as an FBI agent while Marvin Gerard (Fisher Stevens) became the factual leader of Red's collapsing empire.
-After Dembe's injury in service, Reddington agreed to resume his deal with Harold Cooper (Harry Lennix) and restore his Blacklist of criminals for his immunity.
-During the season, Reddington and Task Force discover new details regarding Elizabeth's death.
+The ninth season explores the reunion of Raymond Reddington (James Spader) and the members of his disbanded Task Force two years after Reddington's failed attempt to hand his empire over to Elizabeth Keen (Megan Boone) and the murder of Liz.
+During that time, many changes related to Reddington's Task Force and his criminal empire have happened: Donald Ressler (Diego Klattenhoff) retired from the FBI and got addicted to oxycodone while residing in a New York suburb, Aram Mojtabai (Amir Arison) developed security software and ran his own business, Dembe Zuma (Hisham Tawfiq) was assigned as an FBI agent, and Marvin Gerard (Fisher Stevens) became the factual leader of Red's collapsing empire.
+After Dembe's injury in service, Reddington agrees to resume his deal with Harold Cooper (Harry Lennix) and restore his Blacklist of criminals for his immunity.
+During the season, Reddington and the Task Force discover new details regarding Elizabeth's death.
 Another main plot is the murder of Cooper's neighbour, for which he is framed by the detectives and blackmailed by the actual killer.
 Cooper starts his own investigation to find the blackmailer, and both investigations intertwine in search of the same mysterious common enemy.